-Ganesh Chaturthi is celebrated on the birthday of Lord Ganesh (Ganesha), the god of wisdom and prosperity on the fourth day of the moons bright fortnight, or period from new moon in the lunar month of Bhadrapada.
-The celebration of Ganesh Chaturthi continue for five, seven, or ten days.
-Some even stretch it to twenty one days, but ten the most popularly celebrated.
-In the tradition of the right hand path the first day is the most important.
-In the left hand path tradition the final day is most important.
+Ganesh Chaturthi is celebrated on the birthday of Lord Ganesh (Ganesha), the god of wisdom and prosperity on the fourth day of the moons bright fortnight, or the period from new moon in the lunar month of Bhadrapada.
+The celebration of Ganesh Chaturthi continues for five, seven, or ten days.
+Some even stretch it to twenty-one days, but then the most popularly celebrated.
+In the tradition of the right-hand path, the first day is the most important.
+In the left-hand path tradition, the final day is most important.

 Ganesha is the god of wisdom and prosperity and is invoked before the beginning of any auspicious work by the Hindus.
 It is believed that for the fulfillment of one’s desires, his blessing is absolutely necessary.
 According to the mythology, he is the son of Shiva and Parvati, brother of Kartikeya – the general of the gods, Lakshmi – the goddess of wealth and Saraswati-the goddess of learning.
 There are numerous stories in Hindu mythology, associated with the birth of this elephant-headed god, whose vehicle is the Mooshak or rat and who loves Modaks (droplet shaped Indian sweet).

 Ganesha — the elephant-deity riding a mouse — has become one of the commonest mnemonics for anything associated with Hinduism.
 This not only suggests the importance of Ganesha but also shows how popular and pervasive this deity is in the minds of the masses.